justlep/sample-commander/README.md

     - Recent Target panel folders
     - **Bookmarked folders**
 - Customizable **limits** for performance safety:
-    - limits for max. loaded/displayed directories and files
+    - limit the max. number of loaded/displayed directories and files
-    - limits for max. concurrently processed audio files
+    - limit the max. number of concurrently processed audio files

 _* requires FFmpeg binaries, see Installation_